 to see this we need a case by case consideration applying the computation carried out in the appendices \ref{app2} and \ref{app3}.
-Since according to our assumption (\ref{assum}) the correction discussed in lemma (\ref{lem29}) in the appendix (\ref{app4}) can be applied we can set $\Gamma=0$.
-For instance on the right hand side of the equation (\ref{ap2a}) in the appendix (\ref{app3}) the first four lines all belong ro $C_{ijk\alpha}$ and can be upper estimated by $\Psi_1\Psi$ which is itself dominated by $\frac{C\Psi_1}{|S|^4}$ where by theorem (\ref{thirdorder}) $C$ only depends on $g_{reg}$ and $G$, $\delta$ and the lower bound of $g'|_{U_p\cap D}$.
+Since according to our assumption the correction discussed in lemma (\ref{lem29}) in the appendix (\ref{app4}) is applied we can set $\Gamma=0$.
+So for instance on the right hand side of the equation (\ref{ap2a}) in the appendix (\ref{app3}) the first four lines all belong to $C_{ijk\alpha}$ and can be upper estimated by $\Psi_1\Psi$ which is itself dominated by a term of the form $\frac{C\Psi_1}{|S|^4}$ where by theorem (\ref{thirdorder}) $C$ is a constant that only depends on $g_{reg}$ and $G$, $\delta$ and the lower bound of $g'|_{U_p\cap D}$.

 In the last line of (\ref{ap2a}) we have the following term

 for some constant $C_{\ref{g'1}}$ that can be approximated in terms of $g_{reg}$, $G$ and the lower bound of $g'|_{U_p\cap D}$.\\ Similarly the coefficient of $(g'^{\alpha\bar{\alpha}}g'^{q\bar{q}}g'^{\bar{j}j}g'^{k\bar{k}})^{1/2}\phi_{\bar{q}j\bar{k}\alpha}$ in this term is upper-estimated by